guigrpa/giu/docsPrivate/templates/README.md

 ### ColorInput
 [[[*
-Shown below are some examples of ColorInput and its features: inline and drop-down versions, RGB and HSV pickers, transparency slider, custom accent color, disabled style.
+Shown below are some examples of ColorInput and its features: inline and drop-down versions, RGB and HSV pickers, transparency slider, disabled style.
 Not shown: clipboard events.

 ![ColorInput screenshots](https://raw.githubusercontent.com/guigrpa/giu/master/docsPrivate/ColorInputs.png)
 ]]]